Chicago Parenting Agreement Lawyer

 Stay at home father with 2 kids.

-When creating a parenting time schedule, it’s important to consider the physical, emotional, and social needs of the children, as well as:
+When developing a parenting time schedule, parents should consider the children’s physical, emotional, and social needs, as well as:

 Allocating Decision-Making Responsibilities